GeigerJ2/aiida-core/src/aiida/tools/mirror/README.md

 This means that, as you run your simulations through AiiDA and you keep executing the command, relevant files of those new simulations will gradually be written to the directory.
-Instead, if the command is run with the `-o/--overwrite` option, the output directory will be cleaned, and re-created from scratch with the data available in the specified entity, be that an individual simulation, a group, or the whole AiiDA profile.
+Instead, if the command is run with the `-o/--overwrite` option, the output directory will be cleaned, and re-created from scratch with the data available in the specified entity, be that an individual process, a group, or the whole AiiDA profile.

-The command was intended to further bridge the gap between research conducted with AiiDA and research data produced by AiiDA with other scientists not familiar with AiiDA.
+The command was intended to further bridge the gap between research conducted with AiiDA and scientists not familiar with AiiDA.
 Some possible use cases that were considered while developing the feature are:

-1. Zipping the resulting `mirror` directory of a data collection and sharing it with collaborators unfamiliar with AiiDA such that it can be explored by others, or
+1. Sharing the resulting `mirror` directory of a data collection with collaborators unfamiliar with AiiDA such that it can be explored by others, or
-1. Periodically running the command (e.g., via `cron`) to reflect changes while working on a project, such that they can be analyzed.
+1. Periodically running the command (e.g., via `cron`) to reflect changes while working on a project, such that they can be analyzed in the "classical" way (using shell tools, rather than AiiDA's programmatic approach).

 ## CLI options